 During the current crisis, there has been a stream of notices, advice and guidance from the CAA, EASA and pilot organisations.
 It can be difficult to filter out the specific issues that affect private pilots, i.e. those with PPL, LAPL etc. and also spot what’s missing.
 It’s very easy to mix these up with derogations for commercial pilots.
 The CAA provided some exemption guidance in a simpler and easier to digest summary format in CAP 1946.

 The length of the lockdown and other restrictions has led to many pilots having flown less and becoming much less current.
 The CAA issued some fairly generous exemptions and extensions during the first lockdown in 2020 but these have become more strict or not been renewed.
 Many pilots can expect (and would seek) some de-rusting or even a proficiency check once flying activities resume.

 I’ve tried to simplify and clarify the key points below.
 This is a fairly fast changing situation, so while I have done my best you should beware that the statements below may already be incorrect or out of date.

 The PMD was introduced in 2016 and allowed PPL and LAPL holders to avoid the need to visit an AME.
 Provided they are healthy enough to drive a commercial truck and don’t suffer from one of a specific range of ailments, then can self-declare themselves as such.
 A one-off declaration is valid until aged 70, thereafter every three years.
-There is no cost to make a declaration, it just takes a few minutes on the CAA website.
+There is no cost to make a declaration which must now be done through your personal account on the CAA Portal.
 You must print out and carry the resulting declaration document with you alongside your pilot licence.

-UK PPL and NPPL no longer valid for EASA aircraft
+UK PPL and NPPL again valid for Part 21 aircraft

 In the days before pan-European regulations and licences from JAR and EASA, the UK simply issued its own ICAO compliant licences.
 These older UK PPLs remain valid even today, although most pilots would have converted.